 This BBC Radio 4 series presented by Clarke Peters reveals a surprising history of black music in Europe

-Drawing on a huge vault of rare archive music, Clarke Peters explores a forgotten history of black music in Europe, from the birth of recorded sound to the height of the jazz age.
+Drawing on a huge vault of rare archive music, Clarke Peters explores a forgotten history of black music in Europe, across three series spanning the 1900s to the 1970s.